rakudo-p5/v5/STATUS.md

         <tr align='center'><td align='left' rowspan='2'>run/exit.v5</td><td>3</td><td>0</td><td>0</td><td>0</td><td>0</td></tr>
         <tr><td colspan='5'>WARNINGS:<br />
 Useless use of "," in expression "my $exit, $exit_arg" in sink context (line 49)<br />
-use of uninitialized value of type Any in string context  in sub _plan at /home/froggs/dev/v5/t/test.pl:8<br />
-use of uninitialized value of type Any in string context  in sub plan at lib/Test.pm:42<br />
 No such symbol '&amp;POSIX::WIFEXITED'<br />
   in method &lt;anon&gt; at gen/parrot/CORE.setting:12124<br />
   in any  at gen/parrot/Metamodel.nqp:2691<br />